 SMTPeter normally modifies the envelope address of all mails that flow through it to track bounces and other messages that are sent back.
 All bounce messages are therefore sent back to SMTPeter.
 You can however set up a "bounce" feedback loop to be notified about these bounces too.

 Type of messages

 The bounce feedback loop is used for literally all messages that are sent back to the envelope address.
 This includes the regular delivery status notifications, but also out-of-office replies, vacation mails, or error messages from servers that do not respect the official format for bounce messages.
-All these type of messages are sent back to SMTPeter, and if you set up a feedback loop, are also delivered to you.
+All these type of messages are sent back to SMTPeter and to you, if you set up a feedback loop.